wp-plugins/post-type-switcher/readme.txt

 == Changelog ==

+= Version 0.3 =
+* Use the API to change the post type, fixing a conflict with persistent object caches
+* No longer requires JavaScript

 = Version 0.2 =
 * Disallow post types that are not public and do not have a visible UI